Joao-Ex-Machina/jbcr.pt/content/_index.md

 # Welcome to jbcr.pt fellow traveler!

 Boas!
-My name [João Barreiros C. Rodrigues](about) and this is my slick, hacked together website!
+My name is [João Barreiros C. Rodrigues](about) and this is my slick, hacked together website!
 Make yourself comfortable to browse around here!

 Oh, and thank you for passing by!